 Cardio burns fat, but it’s not the only way to burn fat — strength training and healthier eating can also help you reach your fat-loss goals.

 For best results, incorporate both types of cardio into your weekly workout schedule, along with resistance training.
 Keep in mind HIIT is more challenging, so you may need to build up to it if you’re new to exercise, Novak says.

 And you’ll have a hard time seeing the results of your hard work if your nutrition is off, so be sure to pair your cardio with a solid nutrition program.

 Not sure where to start?
 Try #mbf Muscle Burns Fat and #mbfa Muscle Burns Fat Advanced — these three-week programs incorporate strength training and cardio to help you build muscle and burn fat.
-If you’re looking for a high-energy workout great for beginners and advanced levels, XB Sweat + Sculpt would be a great fit for your fitness goals.
+If you’re looking for a high-energy workout that’s great for beginners and advanced levels, XB Sweat + Sculpt is a great fit for your fitness goals.